Antonio Goss

-Antonio Derrell Goss (born August 11, 1966) is an American football coach and former player.
-He is the defensive backs and special teams coach at Carson–Newman University, a position he has held since 2018.
+Antonio Derrell Goss (born August 11, 1966) is an American college football coach and former player.
+He is the special teams coordinator and cornerbacks coach for Carson–Newman University, positions he has held since 2018.
 Goss played professionally as a linebacker in the National Football League (NFL) for seven seasons with the San Francisco 49ers and St. Louis Rams.
+He was selected 319th overall by the 49ers in the 12th round of the 1989 NFL draft.
 He won two Super Bowl rings with the 49ers and captain alongside Jerry Rice and Tim McDonald in Super Bowl XXIX.